Asian American and Pacific Islander Heritage Month Activities

 (Only visible when editing pages) Click here to configure the hidden form.

-This article will provide some tips on how to incorporate lessons around AAPI Heritage Month into your curriculum and offer some fun and age-appropriate activities that you can use to teach children about diverse cultures all year long.
+Asian American and Pacific Islander (AAPI) Heritage Month is a perfect opportunity to recognize the contributions that Asians and Pacific Islanders have made in the United States and Canada.
+This article will provide tips on how to incorporate lessons around AAPI Heritage Month into your curriculum and offer some fun, age-appropriate activities to teach children about diverse cultures all year long.

 What is Asian American and Pacific Islander Heritage Month?

-Asian American and Pacific Islander Heritage Month—also known as Asian Heritage Month in Canada—is celebrated in May each year to honor the achievements of Asian and Pacific Islander Americans and Canadians in medicine, education, politics, entertainment, sports, and many other important fields.
+Asian American and Pacific Islander Heritage Month is an annual observance celebrated in May to honor the achievements of Asian and Pacific Islander Americans and Canadians.

-The month of May was chosen in the U.S. to commemorate the arrival of the first Japanese immigrants to the United States in May of 1843 and the completion of the First Transcontinental Railroad (an effort largely fueled by Chinese immigrants) in May, 1869.
+Also known as Asian Heritage Month in Canada, it highlights contributions in medicine, education, politics, the arts, and many other important fields.
+The month of May was chosen in the United States to commemorate the arrival of the first Japanese immigrants in May 1843 and the completion of the First Transcontinental Railroad (an effort largely fueled by Chinese immigrants) in May 1869.

-For educators, it’s a perfect time to discuss the rich cultures of Asian Americans, Native Hawaiians, and Pacific Islanders.
-From food and music to books and art, you can incorporate diverse materials and activities into your lessons to help children learn about these groups and the important roles they have played in our nation’s history.
+For educators, it's a perfect time to discuss the rich cultures of Asian Americans, Native Hawaiians, and Pacific Islanders.
+From food and music to books and art, you can incorporate diverse materials and activities into your lessons to help children learn about these groups and the important roles they've played in our nation’s history.

 Give an honest account of the histories of Asian and Pacific Islander immigrants who came to the United States.
 Talk about their hardships and how they were mistreated when they arrived.
 Celebrate the perseverance of the community and share success stories of Asian and Pacific Islander Americans in fields like science, education, sports, and politics.
+Throughout your lessons, continuously reinforce the significance of diversity, equity, and inclusion so your children understand the importance of accepting and respecting others.

 Do your research first